bentpetersendk/mjolnir_ucph/docs/source/project_data_folders.rst

 This is where you should store all your data.
 It is important to keep your storage as low as possible to reduce cost.
 Delete files you no longer need.
 You can calculate your total storage in any given directory incl. subfolders by typing: **ncdu**

 Compress (e.g. gzip, bzip2) large files/folders and finished projects.
-Upload finished project data (Raw data/results/notes etc) to ERDA
+Upload finished project data (Raw data/results/notes etc) to ERDA.

+Storage is expensive and your PI or the project you are hired at will be charged the cost.